fastoch/Nest-Full-Course/TUTO.md

 ## Our first custom Module

 We will use the NestJS CLI to create our first module:
+`nest g module users`

+This cmd does 3 things:
+- creates a 'users' directory inside of the 'src' directory.
+- creates a users.module.ts file inside the users folder
+- updates the app.module (the root module) to make it import the users module

+## Our first controller

+Let's run `nest g controller users`
+This cmd creates a users.controller.ts file, and a users.controller.spec.ts file.

+The first file will contain the routes and request handlers.
+The second one will contain the tests related to the users controller.

+This cmd has also updated the users.module with the newly created controller.

+## Our first provider

+Let's run `nest g service users`

 ---